-The minimum you WILL NEED is 5% but the bigger the deposit/equity, the better the rates will be (the best rates are for those with a 40%+ deposit) and the better your chances of being accepted by a lender.
+As mentioned, the bigger the deposit/equity, the better the mortgage rates will be and the better your chances of being accepted by a lender, as you'll be seen as less of a risk.
 If you are on the borderline of affordability, having more to put down might help the lender to say yes.
 In short...

 "The bigger your deposit, the cheaper the mortgage deal"

-On the best-buy tables and comparison sites, you'll see that lenders talk about the LTV (loan to value) ratio.
+On the best-buy tables and comparison sites, you'll see that lenders talk about the loan-to-value (LTV) ratio.
 This is the percentage of the property value you're loaned as a mortgage – in other words, the proportion you're borrowing.

 To calculate this, simply subtract your deposit/equity as a percentage of the property value from 100%.
 So if you've a £20,000 deposit on a £100,000 home, that's a 20% deposit.
 This means you owe 80% – so the LTV is 80%.